PM2.5 and PM10 Particles and Their Impact on Health

 Short-Term Effects of Particulate Matter

-• Reduced Physical Activity: fatigue and weakness due to reduced oxygen saturation in the blood.
+• Reduced physical activity: fatigue, weakness due to decreased oxygen saturation in the blood.

-• Cardiovascular Diseases: hypertension, increased risk of heart attacks and strokes due to vascular changes.
+• Cardiovascular diseases: hypertension, increased risk of heart attack and stroke due to changes in blood vessels.

-• Certain substances in PM2.5 (e.g., benzo[a]pyrene) have carcinogenic properties, increasing the risk of lung cancer.
+• Some substances in PM2.5 (e.g., benzo[a]pyrene) have carcinogenic properties, increasing the risk of lung cancer.

-• Studies link long-term exposure to PM2.5 with cognitive decline and increased risk of neurodegenerative diseases, such as Alzheimer's disease.
+• Studies link long-term exposure to PM2.5 with cognitive decline and a higher risk of neurodegenerative diseases such as Alzheimer's disease.

 At-Risk Groups

-• Children: their respiratory systems are still developing, and PM can cause irreversible damage.
+• Children: their respiratory systems are actively developing, and PM can cause irreversible harm.

-• Older Adults: chronic conditions, such as cardiovascular and respiratory issues, are worsened by PM exposure.
+• Elderly people: chronic conditions such as cardiovascular and respiratory diseases are aggravated by PM exposure.

-• Individuals with Chronic Diseases: asthma, bronchitis, and cardiovascular conditions make them more vulnerable.
+• People with chronic illnesses: asthma, bronchitis, and cardiovascular diseases make them more vulnerable.

-• Pregnant Women: PM2.5 exposure is associated with risks of premature birth, low birth weight, and slowed fetal development.
+• Pregnant women: exposure to PM2.5 is linked to risks of premature birth, low birth weight, and slowed fetal development.

 Questions and comments